 The primary objective of Almonty's capital management is to ensure that it maintains a strong credit rating and healthy capital ratios in order to support its business and maximize shareholder value.
+The

-The Company manages its capital structure (composed of shareholders' equity and net debt) and makes adjustments to it, in light of changes in economic conditions.
-To maintain or adjust the capital structure, Almonty may provide a dividend payment to shareholders, return capital to shareholders or issue new shares.
+Company manages its capital structure (composed of shareholders' equity and net debt) and makes adjustments to it, in light of changes in economic conditions.
+To maintain or adjust the capital structure, Almonty may initiate dividend payments to shareholders, return capital to shareholders, repurchase issued shares or issue new shares.
 Almonty monitors capital using a gearing ratio, which is net debt, divided by equity plus net debt.
 Almonty's policy is to maintain the gearing ratio between 5% and 40%.
 Net debt for this purpose includes interest-bearing loans and borrowings and trade and other payables, less cash and cash equivalents and receivables from government tax authorities.
 Almonty is not exposed to any externally imposed capital requirements.

-December 31, Se eptember 30,
+March 31, December 31,

-2019 2018
+2020 2019

-Accounts payable and accrued liabilities 16,920 25,673
+Accounts payable and accrued liabilities 17,571 16,920

-Long-term debt 49,499 50,331
+Long-term debt 57,675 49,499

-Less: Cash and receivables (3,276) (13,355)
+Less: Cash and receivables (6,142) (3,276)

-Net debt 63,143 62,649
+Net debt 69,104 63,143

-Shareholders' equity 33,816 40,863
+Shareholders' equity 33,239 33,816

-Equity and net debt 96,959 103,512
+Equity and net debt 102,343 96,959

-Gearing ratio 65.1% 60.5%
+Gearing ratio 67.5% 65.1%

-The gearing ratio exceeded the targeted range as at December 31, 2019 and September 30, 2018 due to the cumulative effect of deterioration in the commodity price environment in 2015 and 2016 having had a negative impact on net income (loss).
-Since that time, the commodity price environment has significantly improved, resulting in an improvement in the Company's cash flow generation capabilities, however the gearing ratio remains outside of the targeted range.
+The gearing ratio exceeded the targeted range as at March 31, 2020 and December 31, 2019 due to the deterioration in the commodity prices from 2016 to mid-2017 having a negative impact on net income (loss).
+During the three months ended March 31, 2020, while the price environment improved and the Company has raised additional equity, the Company also issued additional debt, resulting in a worsening of the gearing ratio.
 The Company is working to improve its profitability, raise additional equity capital and /or reduce its outstanding debt levels in order to return the gearing ratio to targeted levels.